 You can sometimes hear these from Little Sisters, as well.
 "Chocolate is better than pain, chocolate is better than pain..."

-Masquerade Ball: Many splicers still wear Masquerade Ball masks; perhaps, as Atlas suggested, out of shame at how ADAM has deformed their bodies.
-In Bioshock 2, their faces are contorted to fit their clothes, including the masks they used to wear.
+Masquerade Ball: Many splicers still wear Masquerade Ball masks from the New Year's Eve party; perhaps, as Atlas suggested, out of shame at how ADAM has deformed their bodies.
+In BioShock 2, their faces are contorted to fit their clothes, including the masks they used to wear.

 Multiple Endings: There are two endings, based on how you interact with the Little Sisters.

-If you save all the Little Sisters, it shows them returning to the surface with Jack, living full lives under his care, and ends heartwarmingly with all five with him at his deathbed.
+If you save all the Little Sisters (or kill only one), it shows them returning to the surface with Jack, living full lives under his care, and ends heartwarmingly with all five with him at his deathbed.

-If you harvested one or more of the Little Sisters for ADAM, Jack will turn on the remaining Sisters and attack and take over a submarine with Splicers (which is revealed to be carrying nuclear missiles).
-Dr. Tenenbaum's voice is more severe if only some Sisters were harvested than if all were harvested for some reason.
+If you harvested more than one Little Sister for ADAM, Jack will turn on the remaining Sisters and attack and take over a submarine with Splicers (which is revealed to be carrying nuclear missiles), planing on using them to take over the surface.
+If only some Sisters were harvested, Tenenbaum's voice-over sounds disappointed; but if they were all harvested, she sounds pissed.

 Murderous Mannequin: In the Fort Frolic level you see what appear to be mannequins all around the place, though it becomes pretty obvious that they're actually Splicers who have been killed, coated in plaster and posed around the place by Sander Cohen.
 Even worse, some of them aren't dead.

-New Game Plus: This feature gets added through the Challenge Rooms DLC.
+New Game+: This feature gets added through the Challenge Rooms DLC.
 Originally the DLC was exclusive only to PlayStation 3, but as of the BioShock: Ultimate Rapture Edition re-release of the game and its sequel, it became available for the Xbox 360 version specifically through the Ultimate Rapture Edition.